On the normally torsion-freeness of square-free monomial ideals: Preliminaries

 In broadly speaking, normally torsion-free square-free monomial ideals are closely related to Mengerian hypergraphs.
 A hypergraph is called \textit{Mengerian} if it satisfies a certain min-max equation, which is known as the Mengerian property in hypergraph theory or has the max-flow min-cut property in integer programming.
 In fact, it is well-known that if $\mathcal{C}$ is a clutter and $I=I(\mathcal{C})$ its edge ideal, then $I$ is normally torsion-free if and only if $I^{k}=I^{(k)}$ for all $k\geq 1$, if and only if $\mathcal{C}$ is Mengerian, if and only if $\mathcal{C}$ has the max-flow min-cut (MFMC for short) property, see \cite[Theorem 14.3.6]{V1}.
 On the other hand, one of the famous and long-standing questions in this subject is \textit{Conforti-Cornu\'e{j}ols conjecture}, which says that a hypergraph has the packing property if and only if it is Mengerian, see \cite[Conjecture 14.3.19]{V1}.
-Furthermore, finding a counterexample for this conjecture is too hard, and a well-known result in this theme is due to H\`a and Morey, which says that a minimal counterexample to the Conforti-Cornu\'e{j}ols conjecture cannot be unmixed, see \cite[Corollary 3.10]{HM}.
-Three definitions arise along this conjecture are as follows: \begin{enumerate} \item A clutter $\mathcal{C}$ is {\it minimally non-MFMC} if it does not have the MFMC property but all its proper minors do.
-Equivalently, $I(\mathcal{C})$ is {\it minimally not normally torsion-free} if $I(\mathcal{C})$ is not normally torsion-free but all its proper minors are normally torsion-free. \item A clutter is {\it minimally nonideal} if it is not ideal but all its proper minors are. \item A clutter is {\it minimally nonpacking} if it does not pack but all its proper minors do. \end{enumerate} As the third main result, we concentrate on the first definition above, and show the following proposition:
+Along this conjecture, the following definition can be arisen: